HL7NZ/hpi/input/pagecontent/getOrganisation.md

 ### Get Organisation

-The Get Organisation use case looks at how a user can find an HPI organisation record.
+The Get Organisation use case looks at how a user can access an HPI organisation record from the HPI.

 #### Get Organisation using hpi-organisation-id